Do the children actually go outside in all weather? When is it too hot or too cold?

 Why should we limit screen time at home?

 ERS recommends that families limit screen time (tv, tablets, phones, video games, etc) at home, for a variety of reasons.
 For example, screen time tends to reduce the amount of time what would otherwise be spent interacting with parents or siblings, reading or engaging in active, creative or imaginative play.
 Excessive, even moderate screen time can have deleterious effects on attention span.

 What does “character-free” mean exactly?

 Teachers find that children who experience higher amounts of screen time can often get ‘stuck’ in character-based role play at school (e.g., playing Star Wars, Cinderella, Frozen) rather than engaging in collaborative and creative imaginative play with peers.
 We redirect the children to create their own stories and play their own games by promoting ‘character-free’ play through open-ended materials they use and encouraging plain clothes (without characters like Cinderella, etc) to help diminish the chances of getting ‘stuck’.
-This helps the children be creative and resourceful of their own imaginations to fuel their play and to problem-solve challenges they encounter organically.
+This helps the children be creative and resourceful, using their own imaginations to fuel their play and to problem-solve challenges they encounter organically.
 Note: there is a distinction between mythical/storybook creatures/made-up superheroes and “characters” that are marketed for children based on tv shows, movies, or video games.
 The former is allowed at school while the latter is redirected.

 What’s your disciplinary approach?

-By respecting the image of the whole-child, we practice positive-discipline.
+By respecting the image of the whole child, we practice positive-discipline.
 We work through challenges with children, empowering them by scaffolding and modeling the language to express their feelings and work through their conflicts.
 Positive discipline involves giving positive choices, redirection, consistency and follow-through.
 Through modelling respecting one another, children are able to gain self-confidence, as well as social and emotional skills that will support them now and in the future.